The "blue bar" Index embossers are old and pre-date the Index Basic-D. The Index Advanced does graphics, the Index Basic does not.

-The Index embossers have a series of rocker switches on the top.
-Make note of one which switches between "normal" and "reformat".
+The Index Blue Bar embossers have a series of rocker switches on top.
+Make note of the one which switches between "normal" and "reformat" modes.
 Always have the unit set for "normal".
-It is a frequent problem to accidentally change the setting to "reformat" and then wonder why this software is producing bad format.
+It is a frequent problem to accidentally change the setting to "reformat" and then wonder why this software is producing badly formatted output.
 Please check your unit before calling technical support.

-If you use a serial connection. use a straight through female-to-male cable with a null modem adapter to connect the Index to one of your serial ports.
-We recommend a null modem adapter that has wires 1 and 7 are straight through. swaps wires 2 and 3. swaps wires 4 and 5. and swaps wires 6 and 20.
+If you use a serial connection, use a straight-through female-to-male cable with a "null modem" adapter to connect the Index to one of your serial ports.
+We recommend a null modem adapter that has: wires 1 and 7 straight through, swaps wires 2 and 3, swaps wires 4 and 5, and swaps wires 6 and 20.

-Set the Index for 9600 baud.
-8 data bits.
-1 stop bit. and hardware handshaking.
-To do this. set the DIP switches to: off on on on off off off on.
+Set the Index for 9600 baud, 8 data bits, 1 stop bit, and hardware handshaking.
+To do this. set the eight DIP switches to: off, on, on, on, off, off, off, on.

 The Index also has a set up disk.
 Use it to make sure it is set to computer braille.

-On most devices. turning the power off and on again sets the parameters back to the DIP switch settings.
-Not so on the Index.
-To force the Index to read the DIP switches. you must press the square reset button.
+On most devices turning the power off and on again sets the parameters back to the DIP switch settings.
+This is not so on the Index.
+To force the Index to read the DIP switches, you must press the square reset button.
 Other parameters for the Index are established by sending escape sequences from your computer.
-To reset those parameters back to their default values. you must instead do a system reset.
+To reset those parameters back to their default values, you must do a system reset.
 To do a system reset. first turn the Index off.
 Then hold the form feed and paper rocker switches away from you while you turn the power on.
-Only this full system reset clears away parameter changes established by escape sequences.
+Only this full system reset clears parameter changes established by escape sequences.

 If you have difficulty with your embosser, contact Index Braille at +46-920-203080.